How to Send Email Using Python

 In the above code, the MIME objects are created in order to store the sender and receiver information and some other details(subject, body of mail).
 MIME is also needed to set the attachment with the mail.

-SMTP Python Example
+Send Mail from Python Example

 The following example contains python code to send mail from python using gmail SMTP server with attachment.